 IF YOU NEED EMERGENCY SHELTER CALL 1.800.526.7157

-Haven House operates an eight bedroom facility for victims and their children who need temporary emergency shelter.
+Haven House operates an eight-bedroom facility for victims and their children who need temporary emergency shelter.
 The Shelter is a secure and confidential location.
-Haven House can provide shelter for up to thirty-two individuals.
+Haven House can provide shelter for up to 20 individuals.
 Each bedroom has a private bathroom.
 The common area includes a living room, dining room and kitchen.
 There is also a playroom, laundry room, and small enclosed playground for toddlers.
 There is a large outdoor playground for older children.
 Haven House is handicapped accessible.
 All services are provided free-of-charge.

 Victims and their children come to Haven House through a variety of channels.
+Many contact us directly through our 24/7 crisis hotline at 1.800.526.7157.
 Some are referred by law enforcement after an abusive incident.
 Others come through referrals from hospitals, healthcare agencies, counselors, CYFD, or are self-referred.
 A brief telephone interview is conducted to determine the needs of the individual and whether our services are appropriate.

+Additional services include individualized safety planning, life skills, domestic violence education, support groups, dedicated children’s case management, 24/7 crisis hotline, crisis intervention as well as individual and group counseling services.
 A domestic violence support group is provided for victims living in-shelter and out-of-shelter.
 This group teaches the dynamics of domestic violence in a safe and confidential environment.
 Parenting and Life-Skills classes are also provided.